What Are Legal Products and What Does it Mean to “Productize the Law”

 Product + Service (e.g., you can generate your documents for X dollars, and additional hourly services above that will be X/hr, or a discounted package rate)

 These are just a few examples of the benefits of turning your legal services into legal products through “productizing the law.”
-In upcoming articles we will discuss this topic in more detail, including specifics about how legal products can be built and the thought process that goes into building them.
+The great part is that there are easy no-code tools like Webflow and Documate that can help you rapidly prototype and build your products.
+In our other articles we discuss this topic in more detail, including specifics about how legal products can be built and the thought process that goes into building them.